The Breast Milk Lollies!

 "I am crazy about this idea!
-My Twincesses are now 19 months old and since we live in a hot area, they just love snacking on anything cold.
+My Twincesses are now 19 months old, and since we live in a hot area, they love snacking on anything cold.

-Breastfeeding twins means that I don't usually have much left to express, but I've created my own "recipe," which works well.
-I express as much as I can after not feeding them from one side for an afternoon and then I add Chamomile tea and some full cream yogurt to make up enough to fill an ice tray.
+Breastfeeding twins means I don't usually have much left to express, but I've created my own "recipe," which works well.
+After not feeding them from one side for an afternoon, I express as much as possible, and then I add Chamomile tea and some whole cream yogurt to make up enough to fill an ice tray.

-I've also bought more cheap Gummies (teethers that look like dummies) which don't pull out of the ice as easily as a smooth dummy does.
+I've also bought cheaper Gummies (teethers that look like dummies), which don't pull out of the ice as easily as a smooth dummy.